 Exam Tip: It is important that students are prepared for 'higher order' questions.
 You could be asked to evaluate, discuss, or compare these types of businesses.
-It is important that you are comfortable with any of these instructions in the examination.
+It is important that you are comfortable with any of these instructions in the examination, therefore know your advantages and disadvantages of each business type.